ChrisCummins/pip-db/README.md

 [![Build Status](https://api.travis-ci.org/ChrisCummins/pip-db.png)](https://travis-ci.org/ChrisCummins/pip-db)

-This repository contains the [Protein Isoelectric Point Database](http://www.pip-db.org), a website which houses data accumulated by members of Aston University's Life and Health Sciences department.
+This repository contains the source code for the [Protein Isoelectric Point Database](http://www.pip-db.org), a website which houses data accumulated by members of Aston University's Life and Health Sciences department.
 The purpose of the website is to provide a powerful and easy-to-use search engine for the mass of biological data which has